WellthCare

-Healthcare benefits are a cornerstone of any competitive employee benefits package, designed to help employees and their families access and afford necessary medical care.
-At their core, these benefits are a financial mechanism to manage the high and unpredictable costs of healthcare.
-A traditional health insurance plan operates by sharing risk between the employer (or insurer) and the employee through premiums, deductibles, copayments, and coinsurance.
-The scope of coverage is typically defined by a plan document and includes a range of services from preventive care to major medical treatment.
+Healthcare benefits form the foundation of any competitive employee benefits package, helping employees and their families access and afford necessary medical care.
+Healthcare benefits work by sharing risk between the employer, insurer, and employee through premiums, deductibles, copayments, and coinsurance.
+The scope of coverage is defined by a plan document and includes everything from preventive care to major medical treatment.

-Understanding what's covered is crucial for both HR leaders designing plans and employees using them.
+What's actually covered matters a lot—both for HR teams designing plans and employees picking them.
 Coverage generally falls into several key categories, each with its own rules, networks, and cost-sharing structures.
-While specific details vary by plan type (e.g., HMO, PPO, HDHP) and carrier, the following components represent the typical architecture of employer-sponsored healthcare benefits in the United States.
+Details vary by plan, but most share a common architecture in employer-sponsored healthcare benefits in the United States.

 Core Components of Healthcare Benefit Coverage